-Congratulations on your purchase of an Instant Powerline Router with 4-port Fast Ethernet Switch and Homeplug for cable and DSL application.
-The Powerline Router is the perfect option to connect a small group of PCs to a high-speed Broadband Internet connection or to an Ethernet backbone.
-Configurable as a DHCP server, the Broadband Router acts as the only externally recognized Internet device on your local area network (LAN).
-The Router serves as an Internet firewall, protecting your network from being accessed by outside users.
+Congratulations on your purchase of an Instant Powerline 4-port Fast Ethernet Switch.
+The Powerline Switch is the perfect option to connect a small group of PCs to a high-speed Broadband Internet connection or to an Ethernet backbone.

 1.1 Overview